 - Reduced payments for a period of time, then make up arrears

-Since every situation is unique, it’s important for us to talk as soon as problems start – it can be the difference between keeping a home and losing it.
+While there are different programs available and lenders will offer different solutions, every mortgage and borrower is different.
+Everything will depend on your specific situation, loan amount, credit, repayment history, etc. That’s why it’s important for us to talk as soon as a problem starts.
+Open communication can be the difference between keeping a home and losing it.